 In addition to the benefits of cleaning games for kids, healthy competition can work really well if you’ve got more than one child.
-Whether cleaning games are time-focussed or scored out of 10, beating a brother or sister at something can be very motivating.
-For an only child you could be their competitor… it’s good to let them win sometimes, though, to keep it fun!
+Whether cleaning games are time-focussed or scored out of 10, beating a sibling at something can be very motivating.
+For an only child you could be their competitor… just remember to let them win sometimes!

-There are endless chores in the home and your kids won’t be on board with everything.
-Cleaning for children isn’t going to be a number one activity, but some jobs for kids will be more appealing, especially if you can introduce cleaning games.
-Whether it’s washing up, sorting clothes for the laundry, or wiping up spills on the floor, if they find a task they enjoy more than others, just go with it.
-For the tasks they’re not so into, turning them into a game or rewarding them for a job well done will soon make it seem like more fun.
+Just as we’re not always in the mood to clean, your kids won’t be either.
+But some jobs for kids will be more appealing.
+Whether it’s washing up, sorting clothes for the laundry, or wiping up spills on the floor, if they find a task, they enjoy more than others, just go with it.
+For the tasks they’re not so into, rewarding them for a job well done will soon make it seem like more fun.